telerik/blazor-docs/getting-started/vs-integration/new-project-wizard.md

    ![The Create New Project Wizard Localization Option](images/vsx-extension-create-project-settings.png)

+### Using Local Theme

+The wizard allows you to select the desired theme and swatch and load it as a local file or from CDN.

+When using a local theme, the CSS file is saved locally in the `wwwroot/lib/blazor-ui/styles` folder of the application.
+With this configuration, upgrading UI for Blazor requires you to [replace this CSS file manually]({%slug upgrade-tutorial%}).

 ### Predefined Project Templates

 The Create New Project wizard provides the following project templates: